-VGH 11: Master Plans for New Residential Development Schemes
+VGH 8: Master Plans for New Residential Development Schemes

-To permit housing development on residentially zoned lands identified under Phase 1 of the Residential Phasing Sequence for Kilmacow, subject to development being in accordance with an agreed master plan for the proposed site and all contiguous and neighbouring residential lands to be prepared by the developer(s)/applicant(s) to the agreement of the Council.
+To permit housing development on Residential and General Development zoned lands identified under Phase 1, subject to development being in accordance with an agreed master plan for the proposed site and all contiguous and neighbouring residential lands to be prepared by the developer(s)/applicant(s) to the agreement of the Council.
 A Master Plan will be required in the case of development comprising of 5 no. residential units or greater.